scsole/quickreg-aws/README.md

 You must have a working installation of `docker` and `docker-compose`.

+1. Change into the `app` directory.
-1. Run `docker-compose --env-file .env.example up -d`
+2. Run `docker-compose --env-file .env.example up -d`
-2. Browse to [localhost](http://localhost) for the public web interface
+3. Browse to [localhost](http://localhost) for the public web interface
-3. Browse to [localhost:8080](http://localhost:8080) for the phpMyAdmin console.
+4. Browse to [localhost:8080](http://localhost:8080) for the phpMyAdmin console.
 The default root password is `root`.

 ## Deploy to EC2